 Use the java.lang.Thread.isAlive() method to check as needed to see if a thread is still active.

-Use the Java ExecutorService framework for thread group management.
+When appropriate, use the Java ExecutorService framework for concurrency management using tasks..

+Ensure that each thread handles all exceptions that can arise during its activation and execution, and provides appropriate notification upon termination to interested other threads.

-Use the Thread.setDefaultUncaughtExceptionHandler() method in thread groups to handle unexpected exceptions.
+Use the ThreadGroup.setDefaultUncaughtExceptionHandler() method in thread groups to handle unexpected exceptions.

 6.63 Lock protocol errors [CGM]